-Flight Sergeant Kevin Galvin

-Harrogate (Stonefall) Cemetery

-NICHOLAS CHARLES GROB

-425154

-Flight Sergeant Grob was born November 1919 at Rockhampton, Queensland, the son of Edward and Maria Grob of Yeppoon, Queensland.
-Nicholas was a farmer before signing up.
-(RAAF records not digitized)

-Halifax LL122 took off from RAF Elvington on 9 December 1943 detailed to carry out a non-operational day fighter affiliation training exercise, it spun in and crashed near York.
+Halifax LL122 took off from RAF Elvington on 9 December 1943 detailed to carry out a non-operational day fighter affiliation training exercise, the plane spun in and crashed near Leavening which is just north of York.
 Five of the crew were killed and Flight Sergeant Simpson and Sergeant Clark were injured.

 THE CREW: